huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 - - -

-## WHAT MAKES SOMETHING LIVING?
+## Q. WHAT MAKES SOMETHING LIVING?

+{{% fragment %}}

-A living thing (called an organism) carries out seven life processes:
+All living things carry out 7 life processes:

-* Movement
-* Respiration
-* Sensitivity
+* Movement - they can move from place to place or move parts of themselves.
+* Reproduction - they can make more of themselves.
+* Sensitivity - they can sense and respond to stimuli around them.
-* Growth
+* Growth - they can increase in size.
-* Respiration
+* Respiration - they use glucose and oxygen to release energy.
-* Excretion
-* Nutrition
+* Excretion - they can produce waste and get rid of it.
+* Nutrition - they require food for energy, growth and overall health.

+ {{% /fragment %}}

 - - -